Skip to content

 Agent Skills

-The Hyperstack CLI (hs) is the primary interface between your agent and Hyperstack.
+The Arete CLI (a4) is the primary interface between your agent and Arete.
 It handles scaffolding, deployment, SDK generation, and — most importantly — live schema discovery.

 Terminal window